mmajudith/mmajudith/README.md

-<h2> Hey there!
-I'm Judith.</h2>

-<h3> 👨🏻‍💻 &nbsp;About Me </h3>

-2 years experience in developing scalable and highly available websites and web applications.
+Judith is a self-taught Frontend Developer with 2 years of experience in developing scalable and highly available websites.
 I have great passion for exploring new technologies and developing software solutions.
 I am available for project collaboration and internship opportunities.

 <h3> 🛠 &nbsp;Tech Stack</h3>